marph91/jimmy/docs/contributing/index.md

 ## Donations

-I'm happy about a star on the [github](https://github.com/marph91/jimmy).
+I'm happy about a star on the [github repository](https://github.com/marph91/jimmy).
 If you really want to donate, please [donate to the Joplin core team](https://joplinapp.org/donate/).
 They do great work.